OhioMathTeacher/docminer/docs/VIDEO_TUTORIAL_SCRIPT.md

 **Maya:**
 "I found one!
 'Though the courses originated independently, our respective focus on access and agency spurred exploration...'"

-**Research Buddy:**
+**DocMiner:**
 "Perfect!
 See how the selected text now appears in the 'Selected Text for Evidence' panel on the right?
 This is your human-identified evidence."

 **Professor Todd:**
 "This is crucial, Maya.
 Your human judgment is training data.
-You're teaching Research Buddy what a real positionality statement looks like."
+You're teaching DocMiner what a real positionality statement looks like."

 **Maya:**
 "So I'm not just analyzing papers - I'm helping train the AI!"

-**Research Buddy:**
+**DocMiner:**
 "Precisely!
 Every piece of evidence you mark helps me get better at automatic detection."

 ---